Starting, buying or selling an international business

 Changing political climates, currency values and the global price of goods and services are a few of the many things that may affect where you choose to do business internationally.
 If you’re opening an online store, you may have more flexibility about where you can do business; but if you choose to buy and/or sell goods from overseas, you may want to explore the economic landscape of various countries before you decide.

-After getting your business in place, you’ll need to work out the logistics of how you’ll pay your vendors.
+After getting your business in place, you’ll need to work out the logistics of how you’ll pay your vendors and employees.
 As an international business owner, consider exchange rates and any fees you’ll pay when making overseas payments.

 While your local bank may seem like an obvious choice, major US banks simply can’t compete with an international money transfer specialist when it comes to strong rates and low fees.
 Many specialists also offer the convenience of scheduling recurring payments in foreign currencies to settle ongoing invoices.